shieldgenerator7/DnD-Stories/Yigrisid/A Cat in Yggrassid Plain.md

 She looked up at him, nodded, and continued staring.
 Zane rubbed her head through her hood as he ate his pork.

 After some time passed, the bandit leader stood up.
 “I’m off to hit the sack.
 You’re all welcome to sleep here tonight if you wish.”
-He motioned to two of his men, he stood at attention.
+He motioned to two of his men, standing at attention.
 “Make sure they get accommodated.”

 The two men nodded.